lintonye/learnreact.design/2017-06-08-what-is-react.md

 BTW: Learning to draw is one of my life goals -- hopefully I could show you some better doodles of my own in a few years. 🤔  We'll see...

 ## My 8 yo
-From the beginning, I set a goal that this post must be interesting enough for my 8 year old daughter to read, and easy enough for her to understand a couple of things.
+At the beginning, I set a goal that this post must be interesting enough for my 8 year old daughter to read, and easy enough for her to understand a couple of things.

 😀 Here's the [proof](TODO).
 At least she can recall that DOM is a tree and React is a superman kind of person.